 |Thu||11:00am - 7:00pm|

 Dunterlie Avenue, Glasgow, G13 3BBView on map

-LATEST INFORMATION: Knightswood Library will re-open to the public on Tuesday 27th April 2021.
+LATEST INFORMATION: Knightswood Library has reopened to the public.

 Please note our revised opening times.

 For further information on what procedures will be in place and what services will be available please visit our Library FAQs.

 Opened in 1971, Knightswood Library offers a wide range of services and activities in relaxing and inspiring surroundings.
 With thousands of books and a programme of weekly classes and events, our friendly staff will always be on hand to help you get the most out of your visits.

 Don’t forget you can access all 33 Glasgow Libraries and our 24/7 online library with your Glasgow Libraries membership card: Join Glasgow Libraries

 This accessible toilet is approximately 5m (5yd 1ft) from the main entrance.
 This accessible toilet is located ahead as you enter, in the foyer before the second sets of doors.

 Assistance dogs are welcome.
 We can provide a bowl of water for an assistance dog.